-This is part one of a five-part series on Kubernetes Fundamentals.
-Check back for new parts in the following weeks.
+This is part one of a five-part series on Kubernetes Fundamentals where we’ll show you how to manage cluster capacity with requests and limits Check back for new parts in the following weeks.

 Kubernetes is a system for automating containerized applications.
 It manages the nodes in your cluster, and you define the resource requirements for your applications.
 Understanding how Kubernetes manages resources, especially during peak times, is important to keep your containers running smoothly.